 If an existing finance arrangement is causing problems, or if you want to redirect cash elsewhere in your business, we may be able to help find a refinance option.
 A lender will pay off what you owe under your original agreement and set up a new finance arrangement.

 This can mean reduced repayments, spread out over a longer term.
 It could also allow you to release a substantial cash lump sum if you wished to refinance a large fleet.

 Invoice Finance – helping your deal with cashflow issues

 The haulage industry bears the brunt of difficulties anywhere in the economy.
-It can face real problems when customers take longer to pay and in some cases failing to pay at all.
+It can face real problems when customers take longer to pay and, in some cases, fail to pay at all.

-Waiting 30 days to get paid is bad enough.
-Some customers expect terms of 90 days from their hauliers.
-Having to keep operating for that time without money coming in can cause major cashflow issues.
+Waiting 30 days to get paid is bad enough, but some customers expect terms of 90 days from their hauliers.
+Having to keep operating for that time without money coming in can cause major cash flow issues.
 Wages, fuel and finance still need to be paid even if the revenues are not coming in.

-Invoice finance funding for the haulage and transport industries can be a valuable way of freeing up cash sitting in unpaid invoices to help you cover those essential overheads.
+Invoice Finance for the haulage and transport industries can be a valuable way of freeing up cash sitting in unpaid invoices to help you cover those essential overheads.

-With it you can release cash tied up in invoices rather than wait for 90 days for payment to come in.
+It means you can release cash tied up in invoices rather than wait for 90 days for payment to come in.
 Rather than having to wait to be paid, it lets you take up to 90% of each due payment immediately.
-The remainder will be paid to you, minus fees, once the customer settles the outstanding balance.
+The remainder will be paid to you, minus any fees, once the customer settles the outstanding balance.